flc-main/jde-technical/README.md

 ### *3. Data Modeling*

-Design a normalized relational schema for this data.
+Design a schema for this data.
 Include:

 > Tables